elais/CS620/cs620_midterm_study_guide.md

 -  In order for the LSP to hold, and with it the Open-Closed principle, all derivatives must conform to the behavior that clients expect of the base classes that they use.

 ##### Design By Contract
- - There is a strong relationship between the LSp and the concept of Design by Contract as expounded by Bertrand Meyer.
+ - There is a strong relationship between the LSP and the concept of Design by Contract as expounded by Bertrand Meyer.
  	- Using this scheme, methods of classes declare preconditions and postconditions.
  		- The precondtions must be true in order for the method to execute.
 Upon completion, the method guarantees that the postcondition will be true.